 Many athletes know the power of a good sports massage.
 They know that a sports massage isn’t the same as a spa massage.
 While they’re both relaxing and have similar benefits, a sports massage is used to help break up scar tissue, improve healing, increase circulation, and relieve pain from a chronic injury.
 They can help you get active again quickly while also helping prevent muscle injury.

-At Better Health Chiropractic and Physical Rehab, we combine chiropractic adjustments, physical therapy, and massage under one roof.
+At Better Health, we combine chiropractic adjustments, physical therapy, and massage under one roof.
 You can experience these powerful treatment options all at the same place, saving you time and money while helping you heal from your sports injury quickly.
-Contact us today to schedule an appointment!
+Contact us at Better Health Alaska today to schedule an appointment!

 Chronic and Acute Sports Injury: Conclusion